Guest Post by: Christy Asah

 To start with:

-I must say 100% is your mindset, you must be ready in every way you possibly can.
-Set attainable goals, take baby steps and be determined.
+I must say 100% is your mindset.
+You must be ready in every way you possibly can.
+Set attainable goals, take baby steps, and be determined.
 I call it investing in yourself.
 It is not an easy journey if I must be sincere.
-You must be able to get out of your comfort zone, push yourself and go an extra mile.
+You must be able to get out of your comfort zone, push yourself and go the extra mile.

 Healthy tips on taking an assignment:

-I always search for fitness centers in any location before I take an assignment, on the other hand, you can get yourself a mat, two dumbbells, a resistant band and workout at home.
-Yes, you can workout at home, so there is no excuse for not going to the gym!
+I always search for fitness centers in any location before I take an assignment; on the other hand, you can get yourself a mat, two dumbbells, a resistant band, and a workout at home.
+Yes, you can work out at home, so there is no excuse for not going to the gym!

 Are you driving or flying to start your next assignment?

 Prep your lunch and snacks!
-Also, make it a habit to do your meal prep for the week and especially if you have been scheduled for 3 days in a row and will not have time to cook.
+Also, make it a habit to do your meal prep for the week, especially if you have been scheduled for 3 days in a row and will not have time to cook.
 Do not starve yourself but make sure you make healthy choices, and protein, protein, protein!
-This is what my nutrition plan focuses on – protein is the building block of your muscle tissue and it also curbs your hunger and controls cravings!
-You need the right amount of complex carbs, healthy fats and micro-nutrients also.
-20% is fitness, 80% is nutrition and 100% is your mindset.
+This is what my nutrition plan focuses on – protein is the building block of your muscle tissue, and it also curbs your hunger and controls cravings!
+You need the right amount of complex carbs, healthy fats, and micro-nutrients also.
+20% is fitness, 80% is nutrition, and 100% is your mindset.

 Increase your water intake

 I cannot over-emphasize the importance of water.
-Also, have healthy snacks between meals and fuel up every two hours, you will be surprise how this works.
+Also, have healthy snacks between meals and fuel up every two hours.
+You will be surprised how this works.

-I’ve got you covered, follow @datmodernafricanurse of Instagram for more tips, motivation, empowerment and looking forward to starting off 2019 with my fellow nurses.
+I’ve got you covered; follow @datmodernafricanurse of Instagram for more tips, motivation, empowerment, and looking forward to starting 2019 with my fellow nurses.